CaptainFaisal/vicky-cloner/README.md

-# Termux Commands for the script
+# Termux commands for the script
 ```
 cd ~
 rm -rf vicky-cloner